 A variety of third party sites and articles which may be of interest.

-The spiderweb photo is derived from an existing photo, "Spider web", that is copyrighted by Summer Skyes 11 and licensed under the Creative Commons Attribution 2.0 Generic License, having been taken on April 9, 2012.
-The image of Dorothy picking a lunch box is derived from an illustration in the Google Books edition of the book Ozma of Oz, on page 41.
+The photo of the garden is derived from an existing photo that was taken by amarcotty on Pixabay and which was previously placed in the public domain.
+The image of Dorothy picking a lunch box is derived from an illustration in an edition of the book Ozma of Oz, on page 41.
 This edition of the book was found on Google Books.
 The book is out of copyright in the USA; foreign copyrights may apply.
 The GNOME Robots game is licensed under version 2 (or, at your option, any later version) of the GNU General Public License.
 The anthills, spills, stormclouds, and toasters themes for the GNOME Robots game are copyright © 2010 by Richard Green and are licensed under version 3 (or, at your option, any later version) of the GNU General Public License.